 The PMP credential represents the Project Management Institute (PMI) standing behind you and publicly stating that you are an expert, and capable of supporting and representing project management.
 You’re also obligated to grow project management.

-PMBOK® is a registered mark of the Project Management Institute, Inc.
+PMBOK®, PMP®, and PMI® are registered trademarks of the Project Management Institute, Inc.